jmachnik/mapTracking/README.md

 Full functionality is provided.

 * Points are loaded from json that is in assets directory.
-* Points has lat, lng and name
+* Point has lat, lng and name
 * Simulated points movement
 * Points are clickable and Information about currently chosen point is available on left panel
 * Points can be followed